 Let cool completely before slicing.

 There are so many great recipes that use Challah.
 My favorite: French Toast.
-Check back on Friday when I turn this beautiful loaf into a devine breakfast.
+Check back on Friday when I turn this beautiful loaf into a divine breakfast.